Weston Noble: Teaching

 Discharged from military service, Noble returned to Iowa in 1946 and took a position as a high school teacher in Lu Verne, where he directed the school's music program and taught courses in the social sciences.
 After a two-year stint, he began graduate studies in music at the University of Michigan.
 In 1948, his alma mater, Luther College, sought him out to fill a one-year faculty appointment as interim director of the band and choir.
 His appointment was extended to two years, and then became more permanent beginning in 1950.
 During a highly distinguished 57-year career, Noble served as music director of the Luther College Concert Band from 1948–1973 and the Nordic Choir from 1948-2005.

-Following his retirement, he served a one-year appointment as visiting conductor-in-residence at Carthage College in Kenosha, Wisconsin during the 2007-08 academic year.
-During 2008-09, Mr. Noble conducted The Wartburg Choir and Ritterchor at a nearby sister institution, Wartburg College, in Waverly, Iowa.
+Following his retirement, Noble served a one-year appointment as visiting conductor-in-residence at Carthage College in Kenosha, Wisconsin during the 2007-08 academic year.
+During 2008-09, Mr. Noble conducted the Wartburg Choir and Ritterchor at a nearby sister institution, Wartburg College, in Waverly, Iowa.